Almodôvar is a tranquil municipality located in the Baixo Alentejo subregion

 offering panoramic views of the Alentejo landscape.
 It is classified

-as a National Monument and is integrated into the
+as a National Monument and is integrated into the Cola Archaeological

-Circuito Arqueológico da Cola, which provides interpretive
+Circuit (Circuito Arqueológico da Cola), which provides

-cultural relevance across millennia.
+strategic and cultural relevance across millennia.

 -